RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ## Dot Product

 If you were asked what the most critical math function in call of gamedev is, what might the answer be?
 It better darned be the dot product!
-The core math function used in almost every geometric calculation ever, it's used to calculate some information about how to vectors relate to each other.
+The core math function used in almost every geometric calculation ever, it's used to calculate some information about how two vectors relate to each other.
 It can be used to understand the angle between vectors, wether vectors are facing each other or not, and as an optimized was to compute the cos of the angle between two vectors without actually calling the `cosf` function.

 The dot product comes from the [law of cosines](http://en.wikipedia.org/wiki/Law_of_cosines).
 Here’s the formula: